Download the Membership Application Form

 District Chapters offer regional meetings to discuss topical issues throughout the year.
 Local participants come from all sectors to share experiences, insights and to discuss local issues.
 CPA membership is encouraged but not required to attend a local chapter meeting.

-Membership Application Form: Download Form
+Fees are listed on the Membership Application Form: Download Form

 Telephone: 613-727-0700 Fax: 613-727-3183 E-mail: firstname.lastname@example.org